 As in Tunisia, trade unions disapproved of the neoliberal economic policies of the PJD, and they staged mass protests beginning in May 2012.
 Young people remain angry, and disappointment with the political class has increased.
 Even though the economy is doing better in Morocco than in the surrounding countries, the economic crisis in the European Union (EU), the stagnation of the US economy, and the present oil-price crisis make Morocco’s main partners (EU, United States, Gulf Cooperation Council) unreliable in the future.

 The security climate also remained tense, because of the unstable situation in North Africa and the Sahel.
 The threat of terrorism weighed heavily on Morocco, as many of its citizens joined the ranks of extremist Islamic State in 2013–2014.
 The Western Sahara conflict remains unresolved, with the Saharan independence movement Polisario staging rare military drills in December 2014, and the border with Algeria is a continuous source of problems, with Moroccan military deployment over the summer and actual clashes in October.

-The PJD’s relative success in manoeuvring Morocco’s politics should not be overstated, despite the economic progress that has been reached; nor should it be overshadowed by the difficulties that are arising.
-The party did, however, survive the major crisis of Islamism in the Arab world, in the summer of 2013, even as Istiqlal members cabinet members withdrew from the government in July 2013 and called for early elections.
+The PJD’s relative success in maneuvering Morocco’s politics should not be overstated, despite the economic progress that has been reached; nor should it be overshadowed by the difficulties that are arising.
+The party did, however, survive the major crisis of Islamism in the Arab world, in the summer of 2013, even as Istiqlal cabinet members withdrew from the government in July 2013 and called for early elections.
 Ben Kirane replaced Istiqlal with the National Rally of Independents (RNI), another “secularist” party, and carried on as prime minister.
-If the second government of Ben Kirane were to reach the election of 2016 unscathed, Morocco would be on track towards establishing its constitutional monarchy, with a democratic and peaceful transfer of power.
+If the second government of Ben Kirane was to reach the election of 2016 unscathed, Morocco would be on track towards establishing its constitutional monarchy, with a democratic and peaceful transfer of power.